mfikria/pokedex/README.md

 ### Routes
 ##### Homepage (/)
 This page show all pokemon's name in infinite list.
 This list updated as user scroll with help from react semantic-ui component and Apollo Client.
+The infinite list schema could be achieved by sending a callback when the user see the bottom of the list container then use fetchMore method provided by Apollo client to fetch more data to the server.
+Filtering scheme is used state as a filter option then if the data is not enough call the fetchMore to retrieve more decent data.

 ##### Single Pokemon's Profile (/pokemon/:id)
 This page show pokemon's profile.
 User can see image and all pokemon information there.
+The data divided in several section in each tab pane for making easier to debugging.

+### Folder Structures
+The endpoint index is in /src/components/main/index.js

+- cert: for certification dummy
+- components: components definition used in application
+- graphql: query definition for query or mutation on graphql server
+- helpers: helper functions
+- routes: define router and controller of each page
+- styles: style definitions

 ### Screenshot
 ![N|Solid](https://github.com/mfikria/pokedex/raw/master/static/home.png)